sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Latin modern fonts in outline formats
+Short desc    : Latin modern fonts in outline formats
 URL          : http://tug.org/texlive/
-Лицензия     : GFSL
+License      : GFSL
-Описание     : The Latin Modern family of fonts consists of 72 text fonts and
+Descript     : The Latin Modern family of fonts consists of 72 text fonts and
              : 20 mathematics fonts, and is based on the Computer Modern fonts
              : released into public domain by AMS (copyright (c) 1997 AMS).
              : The lm font set contains a lot of additional characters, mainly